-In addition to a plethora of United Nations agencies, including The United Nations Environmental Program (UNEP), and UNESCO, the global environmental agenda is also advanced by thousands of non-governmental organizations (NGO’s) and Green Advocacy Groups (GAGs).
+In addition to a plethora of United Nations agencies, including the United Nations Environmental Program (UNEP), and UNESCO, the global environmental agenda is also advanced by thousands of non-governmental organizations (NGO’s) and Green Advocacy Groups (GAGs).
 Eco-logic Magazine (Nov./Dec.
-1995) stated that there were 7,892 Green Advocacy Groups (GAGs) at the 1992 U.N.
-Conference on Environment and Development in Rio de Janeiro.
+1995) noted that 7,892 Green Advocacy Groups (GAGs) attended at the 1992 UN Conference on Environment and Development in Rio de Janeiro.

 In COUNT DOWN Newsletter of March 1973, Virginia R. Wilson stated: “Promoters of regional government claim it is a new form of government, but it is the oldest form in history- dictatorship.”

-In 1972, President also signed the World Heritage Treaty, drafted by the United Nations Educational Scientific, Cultural Organization (UNESCO).
-The resulting World Heritage Site/Biosphere Reserve Program now has some 851 designated World Heritage Sites (Biosphere Reserves), of which 67 are in the United States.
+In 1972, President Nixon also signed the World Heritage Treaty, drafted by the United Nations Educational Scientific, Cultural Organization (UNESCO).
+The resulting World Heritage Site/Biosphere Reserve Program now has some 851 designated World Heritage Sites, of which 67 are in the United States.

-The regional governance plan is that North America (“Region 1”) is to mergerd into the North American Union (Corsi, 2007, The Late Great U.S.A.).
-The Sierra Club, in cooperation with the IUCN and the UN, has already re-mapped North America into 21 “bio-regions.”
-Just as the United Nations requires for each designated World Heritage site, each bio-region is divided into three zones: 1) Wildness area where human intrusion is forbidden, 2) buffer zones surrounding the wilderness area with strictly controlled and limited human access, and 3) cooperation zones, where humans would be permitted to live, although their activities could be sharply circumscribed.
+The regional governance plan is that North America (“Region 1”) is to merged into the North American Union (Corsi, 2007, The Late Great U.S.A.).
+The Sierra Club, in cooperation with the IUCN and the UN, has re-mapped North America into 21 “bio-regions.”
+Just as the United Nations requires for each designated World Heritage site, each bio-region is divided into three zones: 1) wildness area where human intrusion is forbidden, 2) buffer zones surrounding the wilderness area where human access is strictly controlled and limited, and 3) cooperation zones, where humans would be permitted to live, although their activities could be sharply circumscribed.

-The secret march from a world of 190-odd nations to a one-world government has been slow, methodical and to many, a nearly imperceptible process.
-Patru gives examples of the encroaching regionalism as of 2000:
+The secret march from the present world of 190-odd nations to a one-world government has been slow, methodical and to most, an imperceptible process.
+Patru (http://www.sweetliberty.org/beware_metro.html) gives examples of the encroaching regionalism as of 2000:

 Cascadia is a region controlled by the Pacific Northwest Economic Region (PNER), which has been created by compacts between five northwestern states- Oregon, Washington, Montana, Idaho and Alaska, and two Canadian provinces- British Columbia and Alberta.”
 In a publication advertising Cascadia, Senator Mark Hatfield stated: “National regions are emerging as key environmental and economic units throughout the world.”….

-Under U.N. directives, Regional Governance has advanced significantly in the U.S. and worldwide.
-Today, it is inextricably bound up with a host of benign, appealing-sounding phrases such as Sustainable Development, Smart Growth, the Wildlands Project, etc. But what are these programs in reality and how did they get here?
+Under UN directives, Regional Governance has advanced significantly in the U.S. and worldwide.
+Today, it is inextricably bound up with a host of benign, even appealing-sounding phrases such as Sustainable Development, Smart Growth, the Wildlands Project, etc. But what are these programs in reality and how did they get here?